danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 Machine learning is a term coined by Arthur Samuel in 1959 through his research at IBM on game development, with the ultimate goal to reduce or even eliminate the need for "detailed programming effort."[^samuel] The roots of how computers might begin to write their own programs lie in older discussions of artifical intelligence.
 Speculation as to whether computers could demonstrate credible responses to inputs is reflected in the relatively simple chatbot example that uses keywords to produce a "knowing" response, or follow up question.
 ELIZA was one of the first chatbots and was created by Joseph Weizenbaum at MIT between 1964 and 1966.
 It simulates a conversation between a Rogerian psychotherapist and their patient, prompting for user input, and then uses primitive "natural language processing"[^nlp] to transform this input — using a simple script based on keyword association and language patterns (see Figure 10.1) — into what seems to be a meaningful output, often in the form of a return question.
 Despite its apparent simplicity, it can be quite convincing (as you will experience later on).

 Conversations with ELIZA involve an "illusion"[^Weizenbaum] to make machines appear as if they were human entities.
-Evidently, ELIZA exploits our willingness to anthropomorphize technology, and what passes for intelligence, as not only is it able to maintain a seemingly relevant and personalized dialogue, but also, as Weizenbaum notes, "some subjects have been very hard to convince that ELIZA is not human."[^Weizenbaum2] Here we once again reference the Turing Test.[^Turing] Can a machine respond convincingly to an input with an output similar to a human's — or more precisely — can it mimic rational thinking?
+Evidently, ELIZA exploits our willingness to anthropomorphize technology, and what passes for intelligence, as not only is it able to maintain a seemingly relevant and personalized dialogue, but also, as Weizenbaum notes, "some subjects have been very hard to convince that ELIZA is not human."[^Weizenbaum2] Here we once again reference the Turing Test.[^Turing] Can a machine respond convincingly to an input with an output similar to a human — or more precisely — can it mimic rational thinking?
 It's also interesting to note that ELIZA is named after Eliza Doolittle — from the George Bernard Shaw play *Pygmalion*[^Pygmalion] — which centers on a working class flower girl, and a patronizing bet by a professor of phonetics, that he can teach her gentility, and hence upward mobility through the British class system, through the acquisition of "proper speech" (as opposed to Cockney dialect, which interestingly is a rejection of upward mobility in its coded form).[^class] Perhaps the current technology of voice assistants operates on similar principles as they are able to not only process content but learn the style of human speech.

 In machine learning, it is commonly understood that the style is learnt from training datasets through techniques to process and analyze large amounts of (natural language) data.
 As such, machine learning techniques such as "style transfer" rely on a process of generalization in order to identify patterns.
 However, this "pattern recognition" is clearly not a neutral process as it involves the identification of input data, and the "discrimination" of information.[^clemens] It is clear that there is other kinds of discrimination in such processes, such as inherent stereotypes in voice assistants[^assistants] or in online translation tools,[^online] and other examples that might include the AI chatbot Tay that was regarded as racist,[^tay] or how facial recognition in Amazon software, and other smart systems demonstrate gender and racial bias.[^face] Understood this way, pattern recognition is not only about smoothing tasks and making accurate predictions in terms of technical operations but also political operations as it creates "subjects and subjection, knowledge, authority" as well as classification and categorization.[^hito]